 Racial Justice and Health Equity serve as the foundation from which our community health team operates.
 These priorities serve as the guiding principle of our CHNA approach, including through the implementation of initiatives, partnerships, and methods of evaluation directed at tracking and addressing health disparities in our community.

-EQUALITY The assumption is that everyone benefits from the same supports.
-This is equal treatment. ΕQUITY Everyone gets the individual supports they need.
-This is "affirmative action."
-JUSTICE Inequities are addressed so all systemic barriers are removed.
+The assumption is that everyone benefits from the same supports.
+This is equal treatment.